sirlittle/Judgement/README.md

 ```
 The site will automatically recompile when you save changes in the folder and you can access it via http://localhost:3000.

+## Current Progress

+Please view this Notion Page here to see what work needs to get done for the continued progress of this repo.

 ## What is Judgement

 Judgement is a simple trump based card game.
 The rules of the game can be found [here](http://card-games.wonderhowto.com/how-to/play-card-game-judgment-0122237/)